 The pictures bring back special memories for Roman.
 They were painted by his mother, who lives nearby in Oxford.

 But his support team urged him to become more independent.
-At first, they would walk up the road with him.
+At first, they would walk down the road with him.
 Then they would let him walk on his own for short distances, watching from close by.
 As Roman became more confident, the distances he walked slowly increased.

 Now, thanks in part to the support he has received, Roman is able to walk around the block on his own, as long as he avoids crossing the street.
 He uses a stick for balance.